fabiana2611/fabiana2611.github.io/_posts/mar21/2021-03-26-architecture.md

 <center><img src="/img/architecture/hexagonal.png" width = "450" height = "200"/><br/>
 <em> Sources: <a href="https://reflectoring.io/spring-hexagonal/">Tom Hombergs - reflectoring.io</a></em></center>

+<p style="text-align: justify;">More detail about it you can see in this <a href="https://fabiana2611.github.io/foundation/hexa-arch-handson">post</a> where I show a skeleton how to start the project.</p>

 <p>
 <b> References </b>
 <ul>